cameronterry/dark-matter/readme.txt

 == Changelog ==

+= 1.0.0 =

+* [Fix] Cleaned up and eliminated some code duplication in the redirect on the "delete domain" action.

 = 1.0.0 Release Candidate 1 =

 * pre_option_home now checks to make sure the URL is actually the one used for the domain mapping before changing it.